Value Creation Since Seed

 The honest acknowledgement

 The 2024 business plan projected €789K revenue for 2024.
-Actual: €411K.
+Actual: €405K (operating).
 The 2025 budget projected revenue acceleration; actual was €604K.
 Top-line was below the optimistic plan in both years.

 What we learned: B2B clinical AI sales cycles are 6-12 months for hospital/insurance and 9-12 months per study for pharma.
 The 2024 plan assumed faster cycles.
 Deals are not lost, they are in motion and closing at higher TCV than originally planned as multi-year framework agreements replace single-study contracts.